 Daya has been blessed with a very extensive dance career, which has included performances in the opera, Porgy & Bess, at the Memphis Orpheum Theatre, and on other stages such as the Grand Ole Opry and The Kennedy Center.
 She was also fortunate enough to gain experience as a Memphis Shelby County Schools and Montessori educator.
 As a classroom teacher, Daya gained an appreciation for the need of the performing arts to be intertwined in the educational curriculum.
 “Without the arts (and sports) my academia would have severely suffered.”

 In conjunction with New Ballet Ensemble & School, Daya strives to help schools integrate the art of dance into their curriculum.
-She hopes her presence will not only encourage young dancers to set and reach beyond their goals because anything is possible.
+She hopes her presence will encourage young dancers to set and reach beyond their goals because anything is possible.

 David has been working with New Ballet since 2019 and started as the Program Assistant in 2021.
 David has been assisting with classes, performances, and programs at the studio as well as supporting the program team with safety protocols and mentoring.
 David is a local music producer and teaching artist specializing in percussive instruction.
 He has been teaching in the Memphis Shelby County Schools System as well as instructing in other capacities throughout the community for the past seven years.
 David has also worked with and enhanced operations at various non-profit organizations in Memphis such as; MAM Boys and Girls Club, Notes for Notes, and Memphis Music Initiative.